Languages of the Caribbean: Demographics

 Of the 38 million West Indians (as of 2001), about 62% speak Spanish (a west Caribbean lingua franca).
 About 25% speak French, about 15% speak English, and 5% speak Dutch.
 Spanish and English are important second languages: 24 million and 9 million speak them as second languages.

 The following is a list of major Caribbean languages (by total number of speakers)[needs updating]:

 Linguistic features

 Some linguistic features are particularly common among languages spoken in the Caribbean, whereas others seem less common.
 Such shared traits probably are not due to a common origin of all Caribbean languages.
 Instead, some may be due to language contact (resulting in borrowing) and specific idioms and phrases may be due to a similar cultural background.

 Syntax

-Widespread syntactical structures include the common use of adjectival verbs for e.g.:" He dirty the floor.
-The use of juxtaposition to show possession as in English Creole, "John book" instead of Standard English, "John's book", the omission of the copula in structures such as "he sick" and "the boy reading".
-In Standard English, these examples would be rendered, 'he seems/appears/is sick' and "the boy is reading".
+Widespread syntactical structures include the common use of adjectival verbs for e.g.: "He dirty the floor", the use of juxtaposition to show possession as in English Creole's "John book" instead of Standard English's "John's book", and the omission of the copula in structures such as "he sick" and "the boy reading".
+In Standard English, these examples would be rendered, "he seems/appears/is sick" and "the boy is reading".